What Are Pearly Penile Papules?

-If you have recently noticed small bumps around the head of the penis, you may have come across the term PPP while searching online.
+If you have noticed small bumps around the head of the penis, it is natural to feel concerned and start searching online for answers.

-This guide explains what PPP are, why they happen, how they look, and what options exist if they cause anxiety or cosmetic concern.
+This guide explains what PPP are, what they look like, why they happen, and what to do if they are affecting your confidence.

 Quick Answer: What Does PPP Mean?